mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/applications/custom-application-cards/index.md

 ## Custom Cluster Application Dashboard Cards

-Custom application dashboard cards can be added to the cluster detail page's Applications section by creating a `ConfigMap` on the cluster.
-The `ConfigMap` must have a `kommander.d2iq.io/application` label applied through the CLI and must contain both `name` and `dashboardLink` data keys to be displayed.
+You can add custom application dashboard cards to the cluster detail page's Applications section by creating a `ConfigMap` on the cluster.
+The `ConfigMap` must have a `kommander.d2iq.io/application` label applied through the CLI, and must contain both `name` and `dashboardLink` data keys to be displayed.
 Upon creation of the `ConfigMap`, the Kommander UI displays a card corresponding to the data provided in the `ConfigMap`.
-Custom application cards have a Kubernetes icon and can link to a service running in the cluster, or use an absolute URL to link to any accessible URL.
+Custom application cards have a Kubernetes icon, and can link to a service running in the cluster, or use an absolute URL to link to any accessible URL.

 ### ConfigMap example